 Mindfulness Is Not What You Think

-The process of mindfulness [of body] is simply being attentive, being present and observing our experience of body––as it is.
-“As it is” experience, without too much extra embellishment, and also without denying the fact of our experience.
+The process of mindfulness is simply being attentive, being present and observing our experience of body––as it is.
+We stay with this “as it is” experience, without too much extra embellishment, and also without denying the fact of our experience.
 Just experiencing the way it is.

 When we experience mindfulness of our body in this way, in that moment we can already get some sense of an absence of confusion.
 A sense of being in the moment genuinely.
 So this mindfulness is beautiful.
 We don’t need to turn this experience into something else.
 Nor do we have to deny anything.
 Just experience the way it is.

 Bring your mind into your body and see how you feel about it––how you feel about being in your body, instead of always being “out there” in some kind of mental form.
 This is traditionally what we call “mindfulness of body.”

 As we do in the mindfulness of body practice, you can even scan through your body and try to let go of any emotions.
 You let go by relaxing, not by pushing.
 When the letting go becomes pushing, then the emotions resist more.
 As usual––when you push someone away, they won’t go away.

 The practice of Mindful Gap is helpful here––it gives us the space to recognize when emotion is arising.
 If you’re experiencing fear or anger, you can see, “OK, this emotion is arising, I’m experiencing anger here.
 This is how anger feels.
 This is how anger looks.
 This is how anger manifests.”

 To observe that emotion with this sense of mindfulness is our first step of working with our emotions.
 In that way we’re actually creating, or experiencing, a gap, through which we will cut the stream of endless conceptualization and labeling of our anger, our fear and so on.
 When we stop this stream of concepts through mindfulness, we begin to get a sense of perspective on our emotions.

 How We Can Help Others with Our Mindfulness